Deerpark, New York

-Deerpark is a town in the western part of Orange County, New York, United States, and part of the New York metropolitan area.
+Deerpark is a town in the western part of Orange County, New York, United States.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.
 As of the 2020 Census, the population was at 7,509.
-The center of population of New York is located in Cuddebackville, a hamlet in Deerpark.
-Cuddebackville and Deerpark most prominently serve as the headquarters of both the global Falun Gong religious movement and the Shen Yun performance arts troupe, based at the Dragon Springs compound.
+As of the 2010 census, the center of population of New York state is located in Cuddebackville, a hamlet in Deerpark.

 History

-Dutch colonists settled in the area in the 17th century, centered on a Dutch settlement named Mahackamack.
-The settlement was part of the boundary dispute between New York and New Jersey, which was not resolved until 1773.
-During the American Revolution, the village was sacked and burned.
-Following the revolution, The town of Deerpark was organized in 1798 from the town of Mamakating after Port Jervis was set apart from the territory.
-During the 19th century, the Delaware and Hudson Canal ran through the town.
+Dutch and Huguenot colonists settled in the area in the 17th century, centered on a Dutch settlement named Waghackamack and later renamed to Minisink.
+The settlement was part of the boundary dispute between New York and New Jersey, which began circa 1700 and was not resolved until 1773.
+During the American Revolution, the area was raided twice by Mohawk Leader, Joseph Brant.
+The more impactful of the raids took place on July 20, 1779, causing mass destruction in the town and leading to the Battle of Minisink.

+The town of Deerpark would be established in 1798, being formed from the southeastern section of Mamakating.
+The town got its name from a tract of land enclosed with a brush fence, referred to as "McDaniel’s Deerpark” by locals.
+On May 11, 1853, what is now Port Jervis would split off from the town, becoming its own incorporated village.